Alex Dorato, the fourth men’s tennis coach at Yale since 1913, begins his 23rd year at the helm of the Yale men's tennis program.

 Dorato spent seven years (1986-92) as the Associate Men's Tennis coach and the Assistant Women's Coach at Yale.
 Dorato was a high school All-American in Albuquerque, N.M., before lettering at the University of New Mexico form 1979-1982.
 In 1986 he was ranked first in the men's open division of the New England USPTA.

-Christian Appleman begins his ninth year as assistant coach of the Yale men's tennis team.
+Christian Appleman begins his 10th year as assistant coach of the Yale men's tennis team.
 In addition to his coaching duties, Christian is Yale’s Director of Tennis Operations.
 Appleman served as men's and women's assistant tennis coach at Penn State from 1994 to 1996.
 During this time he was also the head teaching professional and director of tennis at the Penn State Tennis Center.